Temporary Event Notices

-It is strongly recommended to contact us at an early stage.
-This is particularly important where it is proposed to hold a major event.
-Early consideration will enable responsible authorities to consider and discuss with organisers their plans and avoid potential representations.
+If you are holding a large scale or unusual event we recommend that you contact us at an early stage to discuss your proposals.
+Early consideration will enable responsible authorities to consider and discuss with organisers their plans and avoid potential objections.

 How much does it cost?